UdontKnowMe-git/music-player/README.md

 ## Technologies Used
 - JavaFX for the graphical user interface
 - JavaDB (Apache Derby) for storing song metadata
-- JLayer for MP3 playback support
-- Maven or Gradle for dependency management

 ## Installation
 1. Clone the repository: